smtoyedeji/loginpage/README.md

 # loginpage
-A simple login/signup page (medium to large screen devices only)
+A simple login/signup page (medium to large screen devices only)<br>
 <a href="https://smtoyedeji.github.io/loginpage.github.io/">Page Preview</a>